HHS/OPRE-OPS/docs/adr/009-use-github-dependabot-and-codeql.md

 #### GitHub CodeQL

-* GitHub offers a static analysis tool called Dependabot, which other 18F teams are using successfully.
+* GitHub offers a static analysis tool called CodeQL, which other 18F teams are using successfully.
 * We predict that using a built-in GitHub tool will allow us to configure and maintain the tool with less friction.
 * We will need to either run CodeQL through an GitHub Actions workflow, or run it in CircleCI.